MuhdManzo/MuhdManzo/README.md

 - 👋 Hi, I’m @MuhdManzo
-- 👀 I’m interested in Nothing
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning info tech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +234 8162786509